onthelink-nl/scripts/README.md

 <b><h1 align="center">=======================================</h1></b>

-!copyrights, trademarks and other intellectual property belong to Pterodactyl, Apache and MySQL!
+<h3 align="center">!copyrights, trademarks and other intellectual property belong to Apache and MySQL!</h3>
+<h3 align="center">Pterodactyl software is MIT Licensed | Copyright © 2015 - 2021 Dane Everitt & Contributors.</h3>

 # HOW TO USE: